 It’s not just RRSP contributions that entitle you to lower taxes deducted at source.
 The CRA allows you to claim child care expenses, alimony, maintenance or support payments, employment expenses, and interest expenses and carrying charges on investment loans, among other tax deductions, to reduce the taxes you pay throughout the year.

 The application process shouldn’t take you more than a few minutes:

-1. Fill out the CRA’s T1213 form, entitled Request to Reduce Tax Deductions at Source for Year(s) ________
+1. Fill out the CRA’s T1213 form, Request to Reduce Tax Deductions at Source.

-Quebec residents must also complete and file form TP-1016-V Application for a Reduction in Source Deductions of Income Tax with the Quebec Ministere du Revenue to ensure they receive both federal and provincial source deduction relief.
+Note: Quebec residents must also complete form TP-1016-V, Application for a Reduction in Source Deductions of Income Tax, and file it with Revenu Québec to make sure they receive both federal and provincial source deduction relief.

-Contact your advisor directly for information about reducing your taxes deducted at source.
+Contact your advisor for information about reducing your taxes deducted at source.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.